brandoncfallin/fallin-website/index.md

 <h4 id="graduate-research-assistant-university-of-florida" class="bottom-gone-h4">Graduate Research Assistant @ University of Florida</h4>

 I'm currently living in Gainesville, FL and working in the [Nonlinear Controls and Robotics (NCR) Lab](https://ncr.mae.ufl.edu/){:target="\_blank"} while pursuing my PhD.
 My research focuses on privacy and obfuscation with application to nonlinear control systems.
-I recently graduated from the [University of Florida](https://mae.ufl.edu/){:target="\_blank"} with a Master's degrees in Aerospace Engineering and a minor in Electrical Engineering.
+I recently graduated from the [University of Florida](https://mae.ufl.edu/){:target="\_blank"} with a Master's degree in Aerospace Engineering and a minor in Electrical Engineering.

 <h2 id="publications" class="bottom-gone-h2">Publications</h2>